Secondhand-Feraligatr/The-Sims-2-Legacy-Collection-Fixer/README.md

 - Sets all of the 'Objects.package' files to read only so you can't corrupt them.

-- Changes the menus so they just say 'The Sims™ 2'.
+- Changes the menus to say 'The Sims™ 2'.

 - Changes the title screen music and loading text to be the ones from base game.